mattstratton/language-hugo/README.md

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.
 ## Publishing a release

-After all changes have been merged to master, update the `package.json` file with the correct version and create a git tag with the same version number (for example, `package.json` will have version `0.5.11` and the tag should be `v0.5.11`).
+After all changes have been merged to master, run `npm version` with the appropriate version level (one of `patch`, `minor`, or `major`).
+This will bump the version in `package.json` and also create the appropriate git tag.
+Push this tag to `main` and it will kick off the release GitHub action, which will generate the GitHub Release and publish to the Atom registry.

-When this tag with this `package.json` commit is pushed to main, GitHub Actions will create the release and publish to Atom.
 ### Pull Requests

 All pull requests should be labeled with either "feature", "enhancement", "fix", "bug", or "chore".
 This label is used by the changelog generator.